jt-cs/CyberSecurity/README.md

 -
 Load balancing ensures that the application will be highly available, in addition to restricting connections to the network.
 -
--Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics.
 -
 The configuration details of each machine may be found below.